mdeliw/chopdas/docs/source/java-modern.md

     .forEach(System.out::println);	// instance method
 ```

-`Class::instanceMethod` - context provides the object to the instance method (of the object) references under the class. (really confusing)
+`Class::instanceMethod` - context provides the object to the instance method (of the object) referenced under the class (confusing).

 ```java
 x -> x.length(); // context provides x as supplied object, rather than as an argument.